fraizerbrian/Fraize/README.md

 # Fraize---Portfolio
-Get to interact with me, know my and even work with me through the following file?
+Get to interact with me, know my and even work with me.